Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 ### Prerequisites

-- Both systems must have the Slingshot fabric configured with the desired topology for both blades
+- The Slingshot fabric must be  configured with the desired topology for both blades

-- The SLS has the desired HSN configuration
+- The System Layout Service (SLS) must have the desired HSN configuration

-- The blade that is removed from the source system is installed in the empty slot left by the blade removed from destination system and visa-versa.
+- The blade that is removed from the source system must be installed in the empty slot left by the blade removed from destination system and visa-versa.

-- Check the status of the high-speed network (HSN) and record the status before the procedure.
+- Check the status of the high-speed network (HSN) and record link status before the procedure.

 - Review the following command examples.
 The commands can be used to capture the required values from the HSM `ethernetInterfaces` table and write the values to a file.
-The file then can be used to automate subsequent commands in this procedure.
+The file then can be used to automate subsequent commands in this procedure, for example:

   ```bash
   ncn-m001:# mkdir blade_swap_scripts; cd blade_swap_scripts